 Autism/Aspergers.

-Being autistic is no list of deficits.
-It is a neurotype that comes with gifts and challenges in a world that often prioritizes adherence to neurotypical norms (NT folks can be so inflexible!).
-I can work provide you with an evaluation, work with you on developing your autistic identity and reducing masking, and collaborate with you on any concerns related to autistic traits such as meeting sensory needs, or differences in communication styles inhibiting connection with others.
-I also provide treatment for mental health conditions such as depression, anxiety, trauma, or addictions with a neurodivergence-affirming approach.
+I can provide an evaluation and/or work with you on developing your autistic identity and reducing masking, and collaborate with you on any concerns related to autistic traits such as meeting sensory needs, or differences in communication styles inhibiting connection with others.

 -